Thousands of COVID-19 vaccines are wasted in Africa

 according to him Dr. Austin Dembe from Sierra Leone, told the Associated Press that about 32000 vaccines Of the 96000 the country owns, will be left unused before its expiration date.

-This is according to the official, many people They refuse to be vaccinated, because they feel that COVID-19 is not that dangerous Like the Ebola virus that hit the region a few years ago.
+This is according to the official, many people They refuse to vaccinate, because they feel that COVID-19 is not that dangerous Like the Ebola virus that hit the region a few years ago.
 Some people think it might be an experience.

 “People are concerned that this is another public experiment that they want to do with our people,” the official said.